 \subsubsection{PSF models}

-A major difference with respect to our previous efforts is the usage of empirical PSFs rather than models simulated using the WebbPSF application.
-For each band, we created empirical models stacking isolated, high SNR stars, singled out visually after an automatic pre-selection performed using catalogs created with ad-hoc \textsc{SExtactor} runs on each band.
-After trying various options, among which using stars from each field to create the PSFs for that field only, we found that the best results in terms of growth curves and photometric vs. spectroscopic redshifts comparison (see Section \ref{photoz}) was to create an ``{\"u}ber''-model for each band, stacking all the available good stars from all fields after rotating each one by the average position angle (PA) of the observation, and finally rotating back the obtained model to the PA of the considered field (we used the Python module \texttt{numpy.rotate} for this task).
-In the cases in which the observations are stacks of different epochs, we created models using the stars with the most common orientation in our selection (also considering those consisting of two superposed PSFs with different orientations), which typically sample the largest area in the field.
-Fig. \ref{psfs} show the final PSF ``{\"u}ber''-models before the final rotation for being used in the different fields.
+A major difference with respect to our previous efforts is the usage of empirical PSFs, rather than models simulated using the WebbPSF application.
+For each band, we created empirical models stacking isolated, high-S/N stars, singled out visually after an automatic pre-selection performed using catalogues created with ad-hoc \textsc{SExtactor} runs on each band.
+After trying various options, including using stars from each field to create the PSFs for that field only, we found that the best results in terms of growth curves and photometric versus spectroscopic redshifts comparison (see Sect. \ref{photoz}) was to create an `{\"u}ber' model for each band, stacking all the available good stars from all fields after rotating each one by the average position angle (PA) of the observation and, finally, rotating back the obtained model to the PA of the considered field (we used the Python module \texttt{numpy.rotate} for this task).
+In cases where the mosaics are made up of stacks of images from different epochs, we created models using the stars with the most common orientation in our selection (also considering those consisting of two superposed PSFs with different orientations).
+These models typically sample the largest area in the field.
+Figure \ref{psfs} shows the final PSF `{\"u}ber' models before the final rotations for their usage in the different fields.